-One mistake I made when I was paying off my student loans was not refinancing them in the first year that I was paying them off.
+One mistake that I made when I was paying off my student loans was not refinancing them in the first year that I was paying them off.
 If you’re like me and are planning to pay off your student loans fast, then there’s really no reason not to wait on refinancing your student loans.
-Refinancing means you’ll lower your interest rate, which means that you’ll pay less interest overall and get more of your money working for you.
+Refinancing means you’ll lower your interest rate, which then means that you’ll pay less interest overall and get more of your money working for you.

 - SoFi – The first company that I refinanced my student loans with was SoFi.
 They offered me a 4.3% interest rate in March 2015 – far better than the 6.8% I was originally paying on my loans.
 SoFi is probably one of the best student loan refinancing companies out there simply because of all the sweet perks you can get when you refinance your loans with them.
-I’ve easily received over $1,000 in free food and drinks from attending SoFi member events. (check out my experience at their New York debt payoff party or when I went to the Big Ten Championship for free).
+I’ve easily received thousands of dollars in free food, drinks, and event tickets from attending SoFi member events. (check out my experience at SoFi’s New York debt payoff party or when I went to the Big Ten Championship for free).
 Even better, you can still attend these events after you’ve paid off your loans!
 Refinance your student loans with SoFi and you’ll receive a $100 signup bonus and gain access to the SoFi member events.

 - CommonBond – I refinanced my student loans again in May 2015, this time with CommonBond.
 Instead of going for a fixed rate, I instead opted for a variable rate, which allowed me to get an interest rate starting at just 1.93% (for whatever reason, I couldn’t get a variable rate with SoFi).
 Because I knew that I was going to pay back my loans fast, it made sense to refinance to a variable rate since I could pay off my debt before interest rates rose.
 Refinance with CommonBond if you’re looking for a good variable rate option.

 - Earnest – I’m also a total weirdo and like experimenting with new fintech companies, so in August 2015, I went ahead and refinanced another $5,000 of my student loans with Earnest.
 Of all the student loan refinancing companies, I’d say Earnest has the best-looking and cleanest interface.
-Refinance your student loans with Earnest and you’ll receive a $200 signup bonus.
+If you refinance your student loans with Earnest, you’ll receive a $200 signup bonus.

-If you’re not sure about which company to use to refinance your loans, a good option is to use a company that can search all of the student loan refinancing companies for you at the same time.
+If you’re not sure about which company to use to refinance your loans, a good option is to use a company that can search multiple student loan refinancing companies for you at the same time.
 These companies are basically like the Kayak or Priceline of student loan refinancing.
 You can run a search and all of the potential rates that you can get will show up for you in one spot.